TimonSchneider01/ccl1/README.md

 <img src="logo.png" alt="Gameplay Screenshot" width="800">

   # 🎮
 <p style = "    color: blue;"> BruteForce is a 2D-Side-Scrolling Shoter Game set in the Warhammer40K Universe.
-You play as an Astartes Warrior that has to cleanse a hive mind and retrieve a old Grimoire.
-With your weapon (mouseclick), basic movement (ASD-keys) and a grenade (g-key) you have to be as efficient as possible to please the Emperor!
+You play as an Astartes Warrior who has to cleanse a hive mind on a xenos planet and retrieve an old Grimoire.
+With your weapon (mouseclick), basic movement (ASD-keys) and a grenade (g-key) you have to be as efficient as possible to please the God-Emperor!
 </p>
 ---